seankmartin/skm-foam/projects/open-data.md

 The idea is to add value by analysing open data, this could most likely come from a combination of different data sources.
 The sources below are also in my Zotero library under OpenData

+## Fundamentals

+We have the following types of data usually.

+1. Neural data, e.g. MRI, LFP, spikes, calcium concentration
+2. Sensory data, e.g. stimuli, environment
+3. Behavior data, e.g. running speed, whisker movement, grooming etc.
+4. Internal state e.g. hunger, interest etc.

+1, 2 and 3 would be measurable.

+### Train and test

+To avoid having to create train and test data, it is possible that one dataset could be used for both.
+This could be performed by splitting the data into chunks of train and test.
+For example in Stringer et al. 2019.
+So Train -- Test -- Train -- Test ...

+You can also test reliability by computing a particular measure on two separate parts of the recording.

 ## Hypotheses

 ### Increased spike count correlation decreases task perfomance